Naturally Daily

 Safflower Oil VS. Safflower Essential Oil: What’s The Difference?

-Safflower oil is edible and contains similar composition to vegetable oils.
+Safflower oil is edible and contains a similar composition to vegetable oils.
 This oil has a thick consistency and can be used in cooking.
 You can also use it as a carrier oil for some essential oils.

 On the other hand, safflower essential oil is the pressed or distilled version of the flowering parts of the plant.
 It doesn’t have any oily texture.
-Unlike the safflower oil, the essential version must be diluted before any topical application.
+Unlike safflower oil, the essential version must be diluted before any topical application.

 Final Word